dexe-network/DeXe-Protocol/docs/Investors/UserGuide/CreateProposal.md

 - Validator settings
 - Token sale (see `UserGuide/TokenSale`)

-Example of creation *Token distribution* proposal.
+An example of the creation of the *Token distribution* proposal.

 <img src="../img/userGuideCreateProposal/userGuideImg_TokenDistribution.png" height="400" />